ZitaoTech/9981_BLE_USB_Keyboard_Pro/README.md

 <img width="3102" height="1390" alt="image" src="https://github.com/user-attachments/assets/dcad38e5-0f24-43c1-82c1-8d4393dfe47e" />

+> [!NOTE]
-⚠️**Note!** Currently The ZMK Studio is still beta version, there are some functions that ```can not``` be configured e.g. macro, there is another advanced way to update the keymap, please check the content below
+> Currently The ZMK Studio is still beta version, there are some functions that ```can not``` be configured e.g. macro,
+> there is another advanced way to update the keymap, please check the content below

 ## <a name='Advanced Keymap Updating  '>Advanced Keymap Updating   </a>
 ## <a name='Mouse DPI change on the fly  '> Mouse DPI change on the fly   </a>
 ## <a name='How to update the firmware  '> How to update the firmware   </a>